sha-since1999/k8s-project/app/README.md

-# docker image creation(for app) and kubernetes Deployment
+# create docker image of app and deploye it with kubernetes
 ## app - developing with Docker

 This app shows a simple user profile app set up using